jrkosinski/medusastein/README.md

 ### Setup Quick Start

 1. Clone this Repository
-2. Create the .env file
+2. Create the .env files
 3. Install Packages with yarn
+4. Install the Medusa CLI
-4. Set up the Database
+5. Set up the Database
-5. Run medusa seed & migrations
+6. Run medusa seed & migrations
-6. Run the Server
+7. Run the Server
-7. Run the Client
+8. Run the Client

 **1. Clone this Repository**